FBApro: A fast, simple linear transformation for diverse metabolic modeling tasks

+Even without further modification, FBApro has a variety of potential use-cases: GE data integration, where GE of genes for a reaction are used to make initial estimates of fluxes; noise cancellation and data imputation, where noisy and/or missing flux measurements or estimates are mapped to steady-state fluxes; simulation of knockdowns, where wild-type fluxes are replaced with zeros for knocked down reactions; and even simulating different metabolic objectives, by finding the closest steady-state vector to an indicator vector of the corresponding reactions.

-One of the motivating reasons for substituting a linear transformation for linear programming is that this closed-form differentiable function can fit within a gradient-learning framework.
+One of the motivating reasons for substituting a linear transformation for linear programming is that this closed-form differentiable function can easily fit within a gradient-learning framework.
 We believe FBApro has the potential to improve such frameworks applied to metabolic modeling, either as a concept bottleneck preventing overfitting, or as a mechanism for transfer learning by constraining an inner layer to have a structure interpretable as reaction fluxes.
 While machine learning frameworks have yielded breakthrough advances in multiple sequence-related biological tasks, they have not achieved the same level of success within CBMM.
-We believe that more domain-specific modules compatible with machine learning frameworks---such as FBApro---may be a help in bridging this gap.
+We believe that more domain-specific modules compatible with machine learning frameworks, such as FBApro, may help bridge this gap.